 • Manage ongoing public and stakeholder communications and engagement.
 Scope: • Continued to provide updates regarding Project work including notification Monthly distribution to residents, businesses, and stakeholders.
-Notifications are posted to the Highlights: website, emailed to local resident and business associations, and sent to the email subscription list.
-Communicated traffic pattern changes, including upcoming overnight closures of Highway 17 and Old Yale Road in Surrey and the one-month Front Street closure in • Continued outreach regarding upcoming construction activities and traffic pattern changes in New Westminster; met with a resident association regarding the upcoming Front Street and Columbia Street closures. • Advanced the interpretive panels for the revitalized plaza at McBride and East Columbia Street. • Ongoing engagement with the public, residents, businesses and key stakeholders in Three Month New Westminster and Surrey regarding upcoming construction work and traffic Lookahead: pattern changes. • Continue regular outreach with resident groups, business associations, the Traffic Advisory Committee, active transportation groups and the Woodlands Working Group. • Continue to provide Project construction activity updates via social media platforms. • Distribute construction notifications and respond to public inquiries.
+Notifications were posted to Highlights: the website, emailed to local residents and business associations, and sent to the email subscription list.
+Continued outreach regarding upcoming construction activities and traffic pattern changes in New Westminster, including meetings with two resident associations and door-to door business visits along Columbia Street and Front Street Mews regarding the six-month Front Street closure. • Met with the Community Heritage Commission in New Westminster to present the Woodlands interpretive panels that will be displayed at the plaza at McBride Boulevard and East Columbia. • Communicated traffic pattern changes, including overnight directional closures of Highway 17 for deck panel installation, construction of the Highway 17 / Old Yale Road overpass in Surrey, start of the six-month closure of Front Street for girder installation and utility work and nighttime girder installation activities in New Westminster. • Ongoing engagement with the public, residents, businesses and key stakeholders in Three Month New Westminster and Surrey regarding upcoming construction work and traffic Lookahead: pattern changes. • Continue regular outreach with resident groups, business associations, the Traffic Advisory Committee and active transportation groups. • Distribute construction notifications and respond to public inquiries.